 Extra-EU trade in goods by size class

-Compared with intra-EU trade (shown before in Figure 4 and 5), large enterprises in extra-EU trade had higher shares, both in number of enterprises and in trade value, in 2019.
-The share for number of importers (Figure 10) was 3.3 % in extra-EU compared with 1.2 % for intra-EU.
-Likewise, for exporters (Figure 11) it was 3.7 % for extra-EU compared to 2.1 % for intra-EU (note that the share for the unknown category was slightly higher in intra-EU imports (7.5 %) than in extra-EU imports (5.9 %).
-The share in the value of extra-EU imports was 57.6 % (51.1 % for intra-EU) and in the value of extra-EU exports it was 68.4 % (58.4 % for intra-EU).
-However, the average value of trade per enterprise was smaller, not only for large exporters but also for medium, small and micro exporters.
-This was also the case for large and medium importers, but the opposite was true for micro and small importers.
+Compared with intra-EU trade (shown before in Figure 4 and 5), large enterprises in extra-EU trade had higher shares, both in number of enterprises and in trade value, in 2020.
+The share for the number of importers (Figure 10) was 2.6 % in extra-EU compared with 1.1 % for intra-EU.
+Likewise, for exporters (Figure 11) it was 3.5 % for extra-EU compared with 2.1 % for intra-EU (note that the share for the unknown category differed in intra-EU and extra-EU trade).
+The share in the value of extra-EU imports was 55.5 % (51.1 % for intra-EU) and in the value of extra-EU exports it was 68.6 % (57.7 % for intra-EU).
+However, the average value of trade per enterprise was smaller, not only for large enterprise exporters but also for medium-sized, small and micro enterprise exporters.
+This was also the case for large and medium-sized enterprise importers, but the opposite was true for micro and small enterprise importers.

 Extra-EU trade in goods by size class at Member State level

 Figures 12 to 15 show the shares by size class in the number of enterprises and trade value for extra-EU trade.
 For each size class the share is calculated from the enterprises with known size classes.
 There are, however, also enterprises for which no size class can be determined.
 Their share (taken from the total population of enterprises in extra-EU trade) is shown in the green bars below each graph.
 The height of the green bars thus indicates the uncertainty of the shares by size class.